JasbirSingh1535/Custom_AWS_AMI/Custom_AWS_AMI.md

 To summarize the most efficient way to create & store a cutom AWS AMI is by creating an Amazon EBS-backed AMI.

-**Note:** It is not possible to set delete protection on a custom AMI, thus ensure that it is stored in a single AWS account with only few people having Admiistrator Access on the account, for other members you can provide fine-grained restrictions to access the AMI but not delete it.
+**Note:** It is not possible to set delete protection on a custom AMI, thus ensure that it is stored in a single AWS account with only few people having Administrator Access on the account, for other members you can provide fine-grained restrictions to access the AMI but not delete it.